fmartinez-cli/hardware-report/README.md

 ## 🤝 Contributing

 Pull requests are welcome.
-For major changes, please open an issue first.
+For major changes, please open an issue firs.

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/my-feature`)